ARG70475

 Buffer PBS (pH 7.4)

-Reconstitution It is recommended to reconstitute the lyophilized protein in sterile water to a concentration not less than 200 µg/ml and incubate the stock solution for at least 20 min at room temperature to make sure the protein is dissolved completely.
+Reconstitution It is recommended to reconstitute the lyophilized protein in sterile water to a concentration not <200 µg/ml and incubate the stock solution for at least 20 min at room temperature to make sure the protein is dissolved completely.

 Storage Instruction For long term, lyophilized protein should be stored at -20°C or -80°C. After reconstitution, aliquot and store at -20°C or -80°C for up to one month.
 Storage in frost free freezers is not recommended.
 Avoid repeated freeze/thaw cycles.
 Suggest spin the vial prior to opening.